the-rustketeers/crab-chat/Readme.md

 ## Status

 - client.rs
-  - Works as expected, with known errors.
+  - Works as expected, with no known errors.
   - Has fully implemented things expected in scope.
 - server.rs
-  - Works as expected, with known errors.
+  - Works as expected, with no known errors.
   - Has fully implemented things expected in scope.